 When sharing the stage with Matthew Rowland (the real Ned Schneebly), there’s real physical comedy in the chemistry of the unlikely duo that leaves you wanting more.

 The kids, of course, are brilliant.
 Florence Moluluo is the perfect Summer Hathaway - assured, confident and decidedly charming.
 In the band: Thomas Harvey, Ava Masters, Oliver Pearce and William Laborde are wildly talented.
 They're able to expertly play their instruments, act and remain totally in character.

-It’s the characterisation that shines - all of the kids have clearly watched the movie and injected their own take into the characters they’re portraying, pledging allegiance to the band and to the performance.
+All of the kids have pledged allegiance to the band and to the performance.

-The band initiation number ‘You’re In The Band’ is a triumph with boundless energy and transferred into youthful angst unleashed in ‘Stick It To The Man’.
+"You’re In The Band" is a triumph with boundless energy and transferred into youthful angst unleashed in "Stick It To The Man".
 These numbers are epic.
 Unfortunately they’re few and far between boring and forgettable patriotic sounding tunes that do nothing but repeat what we know: Horace Green is a boring place to be.

 There’s heart somewhere in this musical for both kids, and those who are kids at heart.
-You’ve just got to find it under the general stench and tunnel-vision from writers who need to revise and text and take the resit.
+You’ve just got to find it under the general stench and tunnel-vision from writers who need to revise and take a resit.